24

 WINES FROM JEAN-LUC THUNEVIN

-Domaine des Sabines (Lalande-de-Pomerol) - this was really enchanting wine with a seductive and attractive nose of wild cherries, soft texture, fine balance, splendid depth and caressing aftertaste.
+Domaine des Sabines (Lalande-de-Pomerol) was enchanting wine with a seductive and attractive nose of wild cherries, soft texture, fine balance, splendid depth, and caressing aftertaste.
 Splendid effort.
 91p.

 Le Clos du Beau-Pere (Pomerol) - as impressive as Domaine des Sabines.
-Very enjoyable wine.
+Delightful wine.

 Virginie de Valandraud - a lighter version of Valandraud with elegance and finesse instead of power and concentration.
-Murielle did a very fine job here!
+Murielle did an excellent job here!
 92p.

-Clos Badon (St.Émilion) - aromatic cherries, strong and chewy, tannin on the palate was a bit dry (coming from oak and not from unripe grapes) and finish was firm with slight dryness too.
-Needs time to soften and get the dryness away.
+Clos Badon (St.Émilion) - aromatic cherries, strong and chewy, tannin on the palate was a bit dry (coming from oak and not from unripe grapes), and finish was firm with slight dryness too.
+It needs time to soften and get the dryness away.
 89p.

-Bellevue de Tayac (Margaux) - closed, a bit rustic and dry, there's nice potential in this wine but it's difficult to assess at the moment.
-Also here we have to be patient.
+Bellevue de Tayac (Margaux) - closed, a bit rustic, and dry, there's nice potential in this wine, but it isn't easy to assess.
+Also, here, we have to be patient.
 88p

 WINES FROM JULIE & XAVIER GONET-MEDEVILLE (GILETTE)